Family Day at the Beach :: Jacks & Isaacs Bay

 There are no facilities at Jacks & Isaacs, but that’s part of the reason the beach is still so beautiful and pristine.
 (Between the trek and the lack of facilities, you won’t see throng of people and thus it stays really clean and beautiful) Be sure to bring along a snorkel and fins if you have them, the East End marine park is known for some of the best off-shore snorkeling on the island. … or if you’re like us, just float in the water and “lime”.

-Note: This area of the island is prime nesting beach for green sea turtles from approximately August thru October.
+Note: This area of the island is prime nesting beach for green sea turtles from approximately August through October.
 If you hike out during this time of the year, you’ll likely see huge craters of sand created by the greens when they make their nests.
 Remember not to dig holes above the water line or plant beach umbrellas in the sand as these can harm the endangered turtles’ nests.
 If you are on the beach late in the day around sunset – you may witness hatchlings running for the water.
 Be sure not to handle them and prevent them from making their way straight to the water, they need all the energy they have to brave the predators waiting for them in the water.

 Click here for more information on St Croix’s beaches